 Speaker 2

 And the next one to have time.
 This is about time.
 And if you think all the tasks they're required to do within their role in their ability to do them within their paid hours.
-And do you know this might include direct care and support paperwork, supervision and management?
+And do you know this might include direct care and support paperwork, supervision and management.
 Do you think they have the time they need?
 They have adequate time.
 Speaker 1

 They do not have enough time or they do not have time to do their job well and it's having a negative effect on them.